chiphwang1/oci-mysql-db-system-helm/README.md

       cd ./oci-mysql-db-system-helm

-**3.Populate the values.yaml file with information to deploy the MDS resource**
+**3. Populate the values.yaml file with information to deploy the MDS resource**

 **4. Create the namespace where the MDS resource will be deployed**